FreeSync vs G-Sync – Which Is Best?

 An example of screen tearing

-This effect often occurs when images move horizontally, which frequently happens in side-scrolling games and first-person shooters, where it can be particularly annoying.
+This effect often occurs when images move horizontally, which frequently happens in side-scrolling games and first-person shooters, where it can be particularly irritating.

-Screen tearing can instantly ruin the in-game experience by reminding you that you’re sitting in front of your computer and playing a game.
-This breaking of immersion has been observed and described by many people back when this issue was at its most prevalent.
+Screen tearing can instantly spoil the in-game experience by reminding you that you’re sitting in front of your computer and playing a game.
+This breaking of immersion has been observed and described by many people back when this issue was at its most pervasive.

 Being immersed in a game should make you forget your surroundings.
 Screen tearing reminds gamers of glitches and makes them worry that there’s something wrong with their PC.
 This brief distraction is often enough to get you killed in-game.

-No gamer likes it when they lose because of something beyond their control.
+No player likes it when they lose because of something outside their control.

 Enter VSync.